 If you’re repaying your student loans, chances are every day feels like a financial hardship.
 After all, that’s so much money that could be going to other things, such as savings to buy a house or to retire someday.
 Maybe you even have to make some tough choices about what you can buy and what you can’t, because you still need to pay your student loans.
 Fortunately, there might be a solution in the form of a partial financial hardship for your student loans.

-If that sounds familiar, take heart.
-You may be able to qualify for one of four income-driven repayment plans:
+If you’re struggling with student debt, take heart.
+You may be able to qualify for one of four Income-Driven Repayment plans:

 - Income-Based Repayment (IBR)

 Each program has its own requirements.
 However, two of the most popular programs — IBR and PAYE — have a particular set of requirements, which includes the three magic words, “partial financial hardship.”

 If you’re having a hard time making your monthly student loan payments and think you might qualify for these programs, read on.
 We’ll tell you everything about the partial financial hardship requirement that you need to know.

 What is a partial financial hardship for student loans?